Easy Date-Based Pie Crust (Vegan & Gluten-Free)

 overhead shot of homemade pie crust in blue and white pie pan

-4.41 from 5 votes
+4.13 from 8 votes

-This super simple Gluten-Free Pie Crust is made with dates, nuts, and shredded coconut.
+This super simple Date-Based Pie Crust is made with dates, nuts, and shredded coconut.
 With only a food processor or blender, it can be made in minutes and doesn't require any cooking or baking.
 It's vegan, oil-free, and gluten-free.

 Prep: 10 minutes